chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 ![](pics/paint2.jpg)

-**Feature teams** are comprised of a Product Engineer, Lead Engineer, Product Designer, Software Engineers.
-Whole team collaborates on Epics and Features.
+**Product Engineering Teams** are comprised of an Engineering Manager, Product Manager, UX Designer, and Software Engineers.
+Whole team collaborates on Road Map Items comprised of Features.

-+ **Product Engineer** responsible for building a thing customers need, producing Epics and Features
++ **Product Manager** determine what to build.
+Is it valuable?
-+ **Lead Engineer** responsible for shipping and architectural supervision
++ **Engineering Manager** manage the engineers.
+Is it feasible?
-+ **Product Designer** design how customers interact with the product
++ **UX Designer** design how customers interact with the product.
+Is it usable?
-+ **Software Engineer** responsible for [design, creation, testing] quality of results
++ **Software Engineer** design, create, test.
+Is it feasible?

 Who provides advice, support, mentoring for your team?